gharials/dev-path/docs/internet-web/web-pages.md

         4. Print the variables on console.
         5. Call the functions and print their return values on console.

+### Event handling: calling JavaScript from HTML

+HTML elements can associate functions with its _events_; those functions are called _event handlers._ For example, `<element onclick="function1()"/>` means call `function1` when element is clicked; `<element onload="function2()"/>` means call `function2` when element loads.
+Here both `function1` and `function2` are defined in the linked JavaScript files.
+Here is an exhaustive list of [HTML events](https://www.w3schools.com/jsref/dom_obj_event.asp).

+An HTML file may have one or more [linked JavaScript files](#linking-resources-with-an-html-file) containing the functions associated with various events in the HTML file.
+Functions have access to the HTML document with the `document` object.
+HTML elements can be accessed with the `document` object in [several ways](https://www.w3schools.com/js/js_htmldom_document.asp): `document.getElementById` is a popular way.

+The architecture in summary: _perform some operation (function) when something happens (event) to an element._

 ### JavaScript DOM: accessing HTML from JavaScript

 Most importantly, client-side JavaScript has access to the HTML document's _object representation_, called [DOM](https://www.w3schools.com/js/js_htmldom.asp) (Document Object Model), through a special object named `document`.
 The object is created automatically and is accessible from everywhere in any client-side JavaScript file.